Turkish Armed Forces: Role of the military in Turkish politics

 On August 30, 2024, which is celebrated as "Victory Day" in Turkey, a graduation ceremony was conducted for the academy's finishing class.
 During the ceremony, 960 graduates, led by valedictorian Ebru Eroğlu, recited the military oath to defend Turkey.
-The event was attended by Turkish President Recep Tayyip Erdogan.
+The event was attended by Turkish President Recep Tayyip Erdoğan.
 Approximately one hour following the graduation, Eroglu and 400 other graduates were recorded raising their swords and pledging allegiance to Mustafa Kemal Atatürk, the secular founder of modern Turkey.
 The group subsequently took an oath to uphold "a secular, democratic Turkey."
-In response, eight days later, Erdogan announced the initiation of an investigation and declared that “the few impertinent individuals responsible will be purged.”
+In response, eight days later, Erdogan announced the initiation of an investigation and declared that "the few impertinent individuals responsible will be purged."